SFU-CMPT-201/lecture-notes/02-fork-exec-wait.md

   getpid` and `man getppid` to find out how to get the necessary PIDs.
     * The parent and the child need to do different things.
 Use `if-else` with the return value of `fork()` to differentiate the behavior.
+* It is important to know that up to `fork()` there is a single process.
+After `fork()`, there are two copies of the same program running concurrently.

 ## Activity: `exec()`